amleshkashyap/moreRailsEtc/README.md

   * instance\_eval
     - this method is used to create a method for a class which isn't visible to the instances of the class (ie, it gets added to the metaclass of the class)
+    - can be used to create a method specific to an object as well (note: class is also an object so if used with class, then the method goes to metaclass of class)

   * class\_eval
     - this method is used to create a method for a class which is visible to every instance of the class (ie, it becomes part of the metaclass of every instance)

+  * send()

+  * respond\_to?

+  * remove\_method and undef\_method